 4.1.4 Reduce administrative hurdles.
-Running LLMs and TTI models requires large amounts of compute power, typically offloaded using an API to a cloud machine.
-We centralize billing for all course-related use so that we could pay for students' experimentation without each student needing to configure payment details, which would pose a logistical barrier as well as a financial one.
-With REAGENT, instructors can manage budgets both for individual students and for teams.
-Additionally, building a backend-agnostic system enables rapid switching between models, reducing the friction of experimentation.
+Running LLMs and TTI models requires large amounts of compute power, typically offloaded using an API to cloud machine.
+We hoped to centralize billing for all course-related use so that we could pay for students' experimentation without each student needing to configure payment details, which would pose a logistical barrier as well as a financial one.
+With REAGENT, instructors can manage budgets both for student teams and for individual teams.
+Additionally, building a backendagnostic system enables rapid switching between models, reducing the friction of experimentation.
 With centralized billing, students can use any model regardless of its backend and how it is paid for.
+Supporting Students in Prototyping AI-backed Software with Hosted Prompt Template APIs